The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Introduction

 Finally, we prove that, as $\beta\to\infty$, the expected angle sums of the volume-power weighted typical cells tend to those of a regular simplex in $\RR^{d-1}$.
-We will pick up this topic in detail in part II of this series of papers, where we describe the common limiting tessellation $\cD_{\infty}$ of $\cD_\beta$ and $\cD_\beta'$, as $\beta\to\infty$, after suitable rescaling.
+We will pick up this topic in detail in part II of this series of papers, where we describe the common limiting tessellation $\cD:=\cD_{\infty}$ of $\cD_\beta$ and $\cD_\beta'$, as $\beta\to\infty$, after suitable rescaling.
 This will provide an explanation of the limit behaviour of the expected angle sums just described.
-In part III we will prove various high-dimensional limit theorems for the volume of weighted typical cells in $\cD_\beta$, $\cD_\beta'$ and $\cD_{\infty}$, that is, limit theorems where $d\to\infty$ (potentially in a coupled way with other parameters).
-We also describe there the shape of large weighted typical cells in the spirit of Kendall's problem, generalizing thereby results of Hug and Schneider \cite{HugSchneiderDelaunay} on the classical Poisson-Delaunay tessellation.
+In part III we will prove various high-dimensional limit theorems for the volume of weighted typical cells in $\cD_\beta$, $\cD_\beta'$ and $\cD$, that is, limit theorems where $d\to\infty$ (potentially in a coupled way with other parameters).
+We also describe there the shape of large weighted typical cells in the spirit of Kendall's problem, generalizing thereby results of Hug and Schneider \cite{HugSchneiderDelaunay} on the classical Poisson-Delaunay tessellation. {Finally, in part IV we study mixing properties of the tessellations $\cD_\beta$, $\cD_\beta'$ and $\cD$ and, as a consequence, we derive central limit theorems for the number of $k$-dimensional faces of $\cD_\beta$ and $\cD$ in a growing window.}

 \medspace

 The remaining parts of this text are structured as follows.
 In Section \ref{sec:Preliminaries} we recall the necessary notions and notation from random tessellation and point process theory, which are used throughout the paper.
 The detailed construction of $\beta$-Delaunay tessellations is presented in Section \ref{sec:Construction}.
 The explicit distributions of their volume-power weighted typical cells is the content of Section \ref{sec:TypicalCells}.
 These results are used in Section \ref{sec:Volume} to derive explicit formulas and probabilistic representations for the moments of the volume of such cells.
 The final Section \ref{sec:AnglesFaceIntensities} discusses expected angle sums of weighted typical cells as well as formulas for face intensities.